 What is a Planning Model?
 An Introduction to

-The article discusses the importance of the theory and concept of PRECEDE-PROCEED and the importance to review comprehensive tasks when applying it to real world settings.
+Discusses the importance of the theory and concept of PRECEDE-PROCEED for addressing health promotion intervention, and the importance of the review process when applying it to real world settings.

 Author(s): Crosby, R. & Noar, S.